tristanls/k-bucket/README.md

     * Any satellite data that is part of the `contact` object will not be altered, only `id` is used.
   * `index`: _Integer_ The index in the bucket where contact exists (index has already been computed in previous calculation).

-Updates the `contact` and compares the vector clocks if provided.
-If new `contact` vector clock is deprecated, `contact` is abandoned (not added).
-If new `contact` vector clock is the same, `contact` is marked as moste recently contacted (by being moved to the right/end of the bucket array).
-If new `contact` vector clock is more recent, the old `contact` is removed and the new contact is marked as most recently contacted.
+Updates the `contact` by using the `arbiter` function to compare the incumbent and the candidate.
+If `arbiter` function selects the old `contact` but the candidate is some new `contact`, then the new `contact` is abandoned.
+If `arbiter` function selects the old `contact` and the candidate is that same old `contact`, the `contact` is marked as most recently contacted (by being moved to the right/end of the bucket array).
+If `arbiter` function selects the new `contact`, the old `contact` is removed and the new `contact` is marked as most recently contacted.

 #### Event: 'ping'